ramesh-suryaneni/engineering-practices/how-to-design-api.md

 - **CSRF (Cross-Site Request Forgery) Protection**: Use CSRF tokens alongside cookies to prevent unauthorized actions from malicious sites on behalf of logged-in users.
 - **XSS (Cross-Site Scripting) Prevention**: Sanitize user input to prevent injection of malicious scripts that execute in other users’ browsers.

-[01:22:59]
 ### Final Summary and Mentorship Invitation
 - Mastering API design involves understanding protocols, design principles, security, authentication, and authorization at a deep level.
 - Real-world implementation experience is critical beyond theory, especially for senior roles.
 - The speaker offers a mentorship program focused on applying these concepts in real projects, targeting developers with 1–5 years experience aiming for senior positions in regions like US, Canada, Europe, Australia, and New Zealand.
 - The program emphasizes hands-on learning aligned with senior engineer practices at top companies.

----

-**Key Takeaways:**
-- **API design is more than CRUD: it requires protocol knowledge, security, and scalability considerations.**
-- **REST, GraphQL, and gRPC cater to different needs and architectural patterns.**
-- **Consistent, simple, secure, and performant APIs are critical for maintainability and usability.**
-- **Choosing the right protocol (HTTP, WebSockets, AMQP, gRPC) depends on use case and performance needs.**
-- **Authentication and authorization are separate but crucial steps to secure API access and permissions.**
-- **Security must be multi-layered: rate limits, CORS, injection protections, firewalls, VPNs, CSRF, and XSS defenses.**
-- **Practical experience and mentorship accelerate transition from junior to senior development roles.**

-- Tags: Smart Summary

--- With NoteGPT